 Dr Chris Bakal studies the biological switches that cause cells to change shape, become cancerous and spread around the body.
 By understanding how these switches work, scientists may one day find a way to control them through drugs or other therapies.
-Dr Bakal is Leader of the Dynamical Cell Systems Team within the Division of Cancer Biology at the The Institute of Cancer Research.
+He is Leader of the Dynamical Cell Systems Team within the Division of Cancer Biology at The Institute of Cancer Research, London.

 Outside work, Dr Bakal was a former world-ranked downhill ski racer who specialised in the super-giant slalom event.
 He is also a former track and field athlete who finished in the top eight three times at the Canadian National Championships 1500m event and has also run a mile in 4 minutes and 3 seconds.

 In 2016, he was awarded the title of Reader at the ICR.